 Knowledge and awareness of contemporary issues relating to the discipline of fingerprints, or which have an impact on forensic science holistically.

-Candidates are encouraged to read the recommended resources listed at the end of this document to aid in preparation for their AFSAB assessments.
+Candidates are encouraged to read the resources listed at the end of this document to aid in preparation for their AFSAB assessments.
+Assessment material may be drawn from these resources.

 WRITTEN ASSESSMENT